 AnnouncementsDiscover what's coming up at St. Peter'sView All

-Wednesday Morning Bible Study will meet on Wednesday, January 17th and will be studying the Book of Mark, Mark 6:1-29.
-The class meets Wednesdays from 9:30 – 11:00 a.m.
-For the next two weeks we will meet in the Chapel.
+We will meet on Wednesday, February 21st and will be studying Mark 9:30-49.
+The class meets Wednesdays from 9:30 – 11:00 a.m. in the Café.
 Bring a Bible and a friend.
 Modest snacks, coffee and tea are provided.